Nash--Moser iteration and singular perturbations: Application: systems of quasilinear Schr odinger equations

-The coefficients and the error term $\cR$ are smooth functions of $\bar U_{CE'}$ and its derivative, so behave like smooth functions of $ \eps x$.
+The coefficients and the error term $\cR$ from Corollary \ref{redbds} are smooth functions of $U_{CE}$ and its derivatives, so behave like smooth functions of $ \eps x$.
 Thus, it is natural to solve the equations in spaces which reflect this scaling.
+We observe that

-We do not introduce explicitly the change of variables $\tilde x = \eps x$, but introduce norms which correspond to the usual $H^s$ norms in the $\tilde x $ variable :
+in one space dimension, for $s \in \NN.$ We do not introduce explicitly the change of variables $\tilde x = \eps x$, but introduce exponentially weighted norms which correspond to usual weighted $H^s$ norms in the $\tilde x $ variable: for $s \in \NN$ and $\delta \geq 0,$ we let, in accordance with \eqref{scaling},